Kleinendorst/kleinendorst.github.io/_posts/2017-10-04-message-brokers.md

 more RAM and Faster CPU's.
 This vertical approach is relatively easy because we don't have to change our code.
 At some point the limitations of vertical scaling are met, and it is time to think about horizontal scaling.

+> Another disadvantage is downtime caused by vertical scaling.

 Horizontal scaling is achieved by adding more servers to perform computations.
 Horizontal scaling is considerably more difficult than vertical scaling because the architecture must allow horizontal scaling.